 What would you do if you were truly financially free due to a massive savings account balance?
 How would that change your career path?
 Would it help you be able to consider some dream careers?

 I’m going to share a list of many different ways you can save money.
 Some involve learning to spend less.
-Some involve hidden tricks to saving more.
+Some involve hidden tricks to save more.
 Both get you the same result: more money in the bank.

 Interested?
 Let’s go!

-Ways to Save Money by Spending Less
+Top Ways to Save Money

 I assumed the problem was that we didn’t make enough money.
 After all, we were a family of six making well below $100,000 a year.
 That certainly wasn’t enough to survive on, right?